 Lachlan’s experience will be your best asset.

-Call LachlanLB
+Call LachlanLE

 The most common terms for Asset and Equipment Finance are between 12 months to 60 months.
 This does vary if the cost of the asset is particularly high and therefore loan terms can stretch to 10 years but this is relatively uncommon.